go-preform/preform/docs/whyFast.md

 ## Conclusion

+Of course, the above optimizations are not the only things I did to achieve the nice performance.
+But they are the most effective and rarely found in other repos.

 At last, [PREFORM](https://github.com/go-preform/preform) fixed the dilemma of performance and abstraction.
 The model builder reads the schema and generates data models, providing a performance boost from the above hacks.
 And it also generates factories, which can be helpful in building queries and manipulate models.

 ![preform](./asset/preformFlow.png)